Softmotions/autark/README.md

 It eliminates version compatibility issues common to traditional build systems, making software truly open and self-contained.

-Project build start script `build.sh` automatically setups the Autark build system, then your project is built using Autark.
+The `build.sh` script automatically initializes the Autark build system, and then proceeds with your project build.
 Autark handles both internal and external project dependencies much more precisely and cleanly than is typically done with Makefiles.
 Build rules are defined using a specialized DSL in Autark files, which is mostly declarative in nature.